http-wasm/http-wasm/README.md

 The [handler ABI](./http-handler.md) defines the functions that the host makes available to middleware.
 Frameworks adding support for http-handler middleware must export the functions defined in the ABI to guest Wasm binaries for them to function.
-Meanwhile, guests must to minimally export its memory as "memory".
+Meanwhile, guests must minimally export memory as "memory".

 [1]: https://github.com/http-wasm
 [2]: https://webassembly.org/